DworkinLab/Perception/r_script_Jan_18.md

 ### Notes on protocol and results

--   10 sets of data collection, 7 of which have all lines completed at once, first 3 days with random subset of lines (both sexes done on same day)
+-   10 sets of data collection, 7 days of which have all lines completed at once, first 3 days with random subset of lines (\*both sexes done on same day)

--   Flies aged 4-5 days, with opportunities to mate before experiment start
+-   Dihybrid flies aged 4-5 days, with opportunities to mate before experiment start

--   10 flies of same sex into bin with two vials, one with spider, one without spider
+-   10 flies of same sex into bin with two snap cap vials, one with spider, one without spider

 -   count number of flies in each vial after 24 and 48 hours